numbers1234567/planets/README.md

 This uses a Python library called pyglet which is a high-level binding to OpenGL, much like how pygame is bound to SDL.

 Something I love about this is, if you start with a certain state for the program, there's no randomness, despite the apparent chaos.
 The state of the program after a certain number of frames is always calculable, demonstrated by running the program multiple times from the start state.
+That is, unless you change something manually.